zcoffeejoyce/RedoxApp/README.md

 For the part you do on your own:
 Write some code that will retrieve all pull requests for the Ramda organization using the Github web API and store the results in memory.
-When we pair, we will use merged week over week across the organization?" (as a simple example).
+When we pair, we will use this collection of pull requests to answer questions like "how many pull requests were merged week over week across the organization?" (as a simple example).

 Do not use a pre-existing Github library.
 We want to see you interact directly